iter8-tools/docs/docs/tutorials/abn/abn.md

     kubectl expose deployment backend --name=backend --port=8091
     ```

-## Describe Application
+## Describe the Application

-Iter8 needs to know what an application looks like.
-Describe the components of an application using a `ConfigMap`:
+In order to support `Lookup()`, Iter8 needs to know what the application component versions look like.
+A `ConfigMap` is used to describe the make up of possible versions:

 ```shell
 cat <<EOF | kubectl apply -f -